Best Murals in Houston Downtown

 BLACK AND WHITE WALL – Houston Street Art

 2101 Polk St. Houston, TX 77003

-Lining the outer walls of popular nightclub The Secret Group is a dramatic pattern of black and white that serves as a somewhat optical illusion for those who gaze at it.
-Let the lines entice you to a weird and wonderful night out and find yourself fully embracing the quirks of Houston.
+Lining the outer walls of the popular nightclub The Secret Group is a dramatic pattern of black and white that serves as a somewhat optical illusion for those who gaze at it.
+Let the lines entice you to a weird and wonderful night out, and find yourself fully embracing the quirks of Houston.

 RAIL TO THE SEA – Mural Houston

 1502 Sawyer Street, Houston, TX 77007